 pH Balanced for Her

 The vaginal microbiota also helps with pH balance.
-In an optimal situation, the vagina should be pretty acidic.
-Optimal pH levels tend to be around 3.8 and 4.5, which is relatively acidic.
+In an optimal situation, the vagina should be relatively acidic.
+Optimal pH levels tend to be around 3.8 and 4.5.
 The acidity itself helps to keep excessive amounts of fungal microbes and bacteria at bay because it's not a hospitable environment for overgrowth.

 One of the main byproducts of Lactobacilli is lactic acid.
 So, when the Lactobacilli population gets depleted, for whatever reason, pH levels can neutralize quite a bit, creating an environment that's more hospitable for yeast, G. vaginalis, and Escherichia coli.
 For this reason, L. acidophilus is one of the most highly-researched Lactobacillus strains when it comes to vaginal health.
 After all, it's right in the name lactic acid.
 L. acidophilus can appear in epithelial cells, producing peroxide, which helps reduce biofilm formation in the vagina.